 This program is accredited by the Commission on Accreditation of Allied Health Education Programs, in cooperation with the Council on Accreditation of the American Health Information Management Association.
 Students are eligible to apply to take the national examination to become a Registered Health Information Technician(RHIT).
 In the academic study program, students study anatomy and physiology, medical terminology, basic disease processes, medical transcription and word processing, record storage and retrieval, medicolegal aspects, quality improvement, data processing, health record science, hospital statistics, and human resource management.

 This program offers preparation for a technical area of service in hospitals, clinics, and related health facilities.
 Students are trained in assembling, analyzing, coding, abstracting, transcribing, filing, and maintaining health records.
 Part of the learning experience will include working in the health information management department of a hospital or other health care facility.
 Mastery of the national examination furthers job opportunities and increases salary.

 The purpose of the Vocational Nursing program is to prepare individuals to perform basic nursing skills as defined by the Texas Nursing Practice Act.
 Lee College Vocational Nursing Program is accredited by the Board of Nurse Examiners for the State of Texas and the Texas Higher Education Coordinating Board.
-According to the Texas Workforce Commission, Licensed Vocational Nurses in Texas have an average starting salary of $33,719 with 60,500 projected jobs in the Gulf Coast area by the year 2012.
+According to the Texas Workforce Commission, Licensed Vocational Nurses in Texas have an average starting annual salary of more than $33,000.
 Job opportunities include hospitals, clinics, doctor’s offices, home health care facilities, and long-term care facilities.